juji-io/datalevin/doc/query.md

 explicitly marked by `:db.type/ref` value type.
 The cost of resolving entity relationship becomes lower.

-Conversely, in Datomic-like stores, the values are stored as they are, rather than as integer IDs, therefore, pushing selection predicates down to index scan methods brings more benefits.
+Conversely, in Datomic-like stores, the data values are stored as they are, rather than as integer IDs, therefore, pushing selection predicates down to index scan methods brings more benefits.

 Datalevin search engine exploits these design choices to maximize query performance.

 ## Nested Triple Storage